 Australians have to pay taxes on their income, no matter who they are or where they live.
-However, there are a few different types of Australian taxes, and it can be confusing to figure out how much you owe.
+So then , there are a few kinds of Australian taxes, and it can be confusing to figure out how much you owe.

 This blog post will explain the basics of Australian taxation to understand what you need to do come tax time.
 Don’t worry – we won’t bombard you with too much information at once!

-We’ll break it down step by step to get a good understanding of the system.
+We’ll explain it step by step to get a good understanding of the system.
 Stay tuned for more detailed posts on specific aspects of Australian tax law shortly.